 - 1-1/2 teaspoon ground black pepper

-- Peel, wash and cube potatoes into about 1/2-inch pieces.
-Put in cold water in large sauce pan.
+- Peel, wash, and cube potatoes into about 1/2-inch pieces.
+Put in cold water in a large saucepan.
 There should be enough water to cover potatoes by about a half inch or more.

-- Put pot over high heat until the water starts to boil.
-Then turn down heat to maintain a simmer for about 20 minutes or until potatoes easily fall apart when squeezed with back of spoon or set of tongs.
+- Put the pot over high heat until the water starts to boil.
+Then turn down the heat to maintain a simmer for about 20 minutes or until potatoes easily fall apart when squeezed with the back of a spoon or set of tongs.

-- Add butter, milk, garlic powder, pepper and salt to potatoes and use a hand masher to crush the potatoes and mix all ingredients.
-Do not over beat!
+- Add butter, milk, garlic powder, pepper, and salt to the potatoes, and use a hand masher to crush the potatoes and mix all ingredients.
+Do not overbeat!

-Carmelized Onions & Mushrooms.
+Carmelized Onions and mushrooms.
 This is a great side, adding a nice sweetness to both the chops and the potatoes.
 You can also use this to make a really good gravy if you like that sort of thing.
-Just add flour, water and a little milk or cream and you’re good to go.
+Just add flour, water, and a little milk or cream and you’re good to go.

 - 1 medium onion, halved and cut into slices